Trump administration to migrant kids: No more art, soccer, lawyers or school for you

 Since the camp reopened, roughly 12,000 minors have been cycled through the center, with 9,700 having been discharged.

-Joshua Rubin, a protestor who has camped outside the shelter off and on for months, said the government could solve its resource problem by speeding up the process of placing the migrant children with relatives and others who are willing to care for them.
-It costs about $750 to care for one children for one day at the camp.
+Joshua Rubin, a protester who has camped outside the shelter off and on for months, said the government could solve its resource problem by speeding up the process of placing the migrant children with relatives and others who are willing to care for them.
+It costs about $750 to care for one child for one day at the camp.

 “What are they going to do next?
 Cut back on the food?
 On the medical services,” Rubin said.
 “These kids are bursting with restless energy, and they are not gonna know what to do with themselves.”